 Babies also need fat soluble vitamins, including vitamins A, D, E, and K. Fat soluble vitamins are incredibly important for bone structure and development.
 Vitamin D in particular is an incredibly important nutrient for babies because it supports the development of the immune system.
 Evidence shows deficiencies in vitamin D may play a role in allergies, eczema, and the development of autoimmune disease.

-Taking Nutrient Density into Account (& Why it Matters)
+Taking Nutrient Density Into Account (and why it matters)

 Currently, the recommendation is to introduce fortified rice cereal or oatmeal as your baby’s first food.
 The reason?
 Rice cereal and many other grain-based snacks are fortified with iron.